-- Refereed scientific papers are the central output.
+- Refereed scientific papers are the primary output.
 The committee has a good history in this regarding nearly all of the papers in the Literature Cited section are important recent contributions from the committee.
+Comments:

-- Presentations to scientific and agricultural audiences are another important output.
+- Presentations to professional scientific and non-scientific audiences are another important output.
 Committee members have been highly active in this area.

-- Written communications aimed at agricultural audiences is a fourth important output, helping to increase understanding and awareness of nitrogen dynamics and management.
+- Written communications aimed at non-scientific audiences is a third important output, helping to increase understanding and awareness of N dynamics and management.

-- Development or refinement of decision tools is critical output area.
-The tools can be put in the hands of farmers and farm advisors to help them improve the management of nitrogen.
+- Development and refinement of decision tools is critical output area.
+The tools can be put in the hands of farmers and farm advisors to help them improve the management of N.